cventour/PoSH/Defender/readme.md

 you will need to issue an API clientID and appSecret from your Azure portal to authenticate to the API.
 More info in the link https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/apis-intro?view=o365-worldwide

+### Get-WDSI5.ps1
+This is a powershell script for Windows devices.
+You can use it when you want to query MS for the latest definitions and engine versions of Defender.
+Useful if you are checking device compliance against your current Defender definitions.
+Has been tested for PoSH version 5.1

+### Get-WDSI5.ps1
+This is a powershell script for Mac devices.
+You can use it when you want to query MS for the latest definitions and engine versions of Defender.
+Useful if you are checking device compliance against your current Defender definitions.
+Has been tested for PoSH version 7.1 on Mac

 ## DISCLAIMER
 The scripts are shared as is.
 Use them at your own risk.
 I do not intentionaly share scripts that may be breaking something and I take no responsibility if the script breaks something you built.